 - PAY AS YOU GO GYMS: unsure if you want to commit to a monthly gym contract just yet?
 Try a Pay-As-You-Go scheme instead such as Pay As U Gym, Easy Gym or The Gym.

 - KEEP YOUR GOALS REALISTICS: if you have been sloughing on the couch over the past few months, trying to exercise all of the sudden 5 times a week is not going to last.
-Keep it manageable.
+Keep it manageable with a fitness tracker.
 As your stamina and fitness improve, you will find it easier to workout more often.